Two dead and 17 hurt in school shooting

 "Do not speculate, but come alongside each other in support and allow the facts to come out."

-It is the second fatal gun attack in an American school in as many days.
+It is at least the second gun attack in an American high school in as many days.

-A 15-year-old girl was shot by a 16-year-old classmate in her high school cafeteria on Monday in the small Texas town of Italy.
+A 15-year-old girl was shot by a 16-year-old classmate in the cafeteria on Monday in the small Texas town of Italy.

 The girl is recovering in hospital; her attacker fled but was later arrested.